Collaboration Can Save Lives says Orlando Collaborative Divorce Attorney Arthur J. Grossman III, J.D., LL.M.

 The wonderful side effect of this is that because you now are communicating in a more effective way with your spouse, you are not engaging in what I see all too often: the useless expenditure life force spent over battling your ex.

 Please consider the collaborative process for your divorce.
 A new life awaits you, your children and your spouse after your divorce.
-Collaboration can “save” lives.
+As an Orlando collaborative divorce lawyer, I have seen collaboration “save” lives.
 You can “save” the lives of your children.